An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Improved Scheme

 In regions where the opacity satisfies $\chi_\mr{0R} > \chi_\mr{crit}\equiv2 / (3f_c \rho \Delta x)$, this condition is less restrictive than the CFL condition for the M1 closure scheme with the RSLA, which is $\Delta t < \Delta x / 3\tilde{c}$.
 This fact indicates that we can evolve radiation without applying the RSLA in such regions.

 Motivated by this, we introduce an additional radiation energy component, denoted as $\EofNonRSLA_\mathrm{rad}$, which is evolved without the RSLA and dominates in regions where $\chi_\mr{0R}\geq \chi_\mr{crit}$.
-Hereafter, we refer to $\EofNonRSLA_\mathrm{rad}$ as the \textit{non-RSLA} component and to $\EofRSLA_\mathrm{rad}$ as the \textit{RSLA} component.
-As noted in Section~\ref{subsec:RSLA}, the conserved quantity of the RSLA component in the gas-radiation interaction is $\EofRSLA_\mathrm{rad}$, which corresponds to the radiation energy density divided by the reduction factor $f_c$ as shown in Equation~\eqref{eq:def_tildeErad}.
-In contrast, the radiation energy of the non-RSLA component $\EofNonRSLA_\mathrm{rad}$ is itself a conserved quantity, as it evolves with the full speed of light.
-Therefore, in the region where $\chi_\mr{0R}\geq\chi_\mr{crit}$, we can accurately follow the evolution of optically thick systems while conserving energy.
+Before presenting the detailed formulation, we first summarize the three radiation components used throughout this paper.
+First, we consider two components to which the RSLA is applied: \\ (1) \textit{RSLA–streaming} component, $\EofRSLA_{\mathrm{rad,S}}$.
+This component represents the portion of the radiation field subject to the RSLA that is transported using the standard M1 closure. \\ (2) \textit{RSLA–trapped} component, $\EofRSLA_{\mathrm{rad,T}}$.
+This component corresponds to the remaining part of the RSLA radiation field that is not transported by the M1 scheme. \\ \\ The total RSLA radiation energy is given by $\EofRSLA_\mathrm{rad}=\EofRSLA_\mathrm{rad,S}+\EofRSLA_\mathrm{rad,T}$.
+As noted in Section~\ref{subsec:RSLA}, the conserved quantity of the RSLA component in the gas–radiation interaction is the radiation energy density divided by the reduction factor $f_c$, as defined in Equation~\eqref{eq:def_tildeErad}.
+The $\EofRSLA_\mathrm{rad}$ corresponds to this conserved quantity.
+Next, we consider the third component, to which the RSLA is not applied: \\ (3) \textit{Non-RSLA} component, $\EofNonRSLA_{\mathrm{rad}}$.
+This component is transported diffusively with the true speed of light. \\ \\ Because the non-RSLA component evolves at the full speed of light, its radiation energy $\EofNonRSLA_\mathrm{rad}$ is the conserved quantity.
+Therefore, in the region where $\chi_\mr{0R}\geq\chi_\mr{crit}$ and $\EofNonRSLA_\mathrm{rad}$ dominates, we can accurately follow the evolution of optically thick systems while conserving energy.

 To ensure that $\EofNonRSLA_\mathrm{rad}$ dominates only in regions where $\chi_\mr{0R} \geq \chi_\mr{crit}$, we define the total conserved radiation energy as

 and redistribute it between the two components during the simulation such that